morphoorg/morpho/README.md

       morpho --help

-  An simple example of script and model can be find in the examples folder.
+  An simple example of script and model can be found in the examples folder.

 Known bugs and solutions
 ======